apalala/grako/README.rst

 The *-h* and *--help* parameters provide full usage information::

         $ python -m grako -h
-        usage: grako [-h] [-m name] [-o outfile] [-v] grammar
+        usage: grako [-h] [-m name] [-o outfile] [-t] [--whitespace characters] [--no-nameguard] [-b] [-d] grammar

         Grako (for grammar compiler) takes grammars in a variation of EBNF as input, and outputs a memoizing PEG parser in Python.

         positional arguments:
-          grammar               The file name of the grammar to generate a parser for
+        grammar               The filename of the grammar to generate a parser for

         optional arguments:
         -h, --help            show this help message and exit -m name, --name name  An optional name for the grammar.
-It defaults to the basename of the grammar file's name
-          -o outfile, --outfile outfile
-                                specify where the output should go (default is stdout) -t, --trace           produce verbose parsing output
+It defaults to the basename of the grammar file's name -o outfile, --outfile outfile specify where the output should go (default is stdout) -t, --trace           produce verbose parsing output
+        --whitespace characters
-          -b, --binary          generate a pickled grammar model instead of a parser -d, --draw            generate a diagram of the grammar
+                              whitespace characters (use empty string to disable automatic whitespace) -n, --no-nameguard    do not protect alphanumeric tokens that are prefixes of others -b, --binary          generate a pickled grammar model instead of a parser -d, --draw            generate a diagram of the grammar

         $